-CIPPM has received a grant from the Arts and Humanities Research Council (AHRC) to carry out EnDOW Community, a follow-on project in collaboration with the British Film Institute (BFI) on enhancing the impact, engagement, and knowledge transfer around the EnDOW project (2015-2018).
+EnDOW Community is a one-year project n collaboration with the British Film Institute (BFI) funded by the Arts and Humanities Research Council (AHRC).
+It is a collaboration aimed at enhancing the impact, engagement, and knowledge transfer around the EnDOW project (2015-2018).

 The EnDOW project has developed an online resource – the Diligent Search Tool – that helps libraries, museums and archives to clear copyrights in their orphan works.
 These are works in which copyright still subsists but whose rights holders are unknown or cannot be located.
 In order to lawfully digitize and make such material available to the public, the holding institutions must prove they have carried out an unsuccessful “diligent search” of the copyright owners.
 While this requirement results in a burdensome process, for which many cultural institutions lack resources and expertise, the EnDOW Diligent Search Tool facilitates this task and makes it feasible also to users with no specialized knowledge of copyright law.